civboot/fngi/notes/spore.md

 For all jumps, a jump of size=U8 will trap, U16 is interpreted as an offset from the module, U32 is an absolute jump.

+Calls work a little different in spore than in many languages:
+- You can call using CALL or CNL.
+CALL expects the value at the pointer to be a growLs value which defines how much the localstack needs to be grown.
+  This value is stored on the callStack so that RET will automatically update the locals stack when returning.
+- Calls can be either 16bit or 32bit.
+16 bit will be within the current "module" (the upper 16bits of the execution pointer stay the same).
+Note that the current limit for the number of modules is 256 so they can fit inside a single byte (and the other byte can be used for the growLs value on the callStack).
+- The localsStack can only grow by up to 256 * APtrSize so it can fit in a single byte;

 The following Jump modes are possible:
 - 0 NOJ: No Jump, do not perform jump (but do the rest of the operation)
 - 1 JZ: Jump to Immediate if store=zero